prog4biol/pfb2019/pfb.md

 Now that a new DNARecord object has been created, and assigned to the variable `dna_rec_obj`, we can access its attributes using the following format, `object.attribute_name`

 To get the gene name of the object we created, we simply write `dna_rec_obj.gene_name`.

+This is possible because within our class definition we create a `gene_name` variable.

 Let's try it: